AlastairZeved/Gregorian-Mode/README.md

 ## Contributing

-Issues and pull requests are welcome on [GitHub Issues](https://github.com/AlastairZeved/Gregorian-Mode/issues) — that is also the place for questions about how the skills or the command behave in a given session.
+Issues and pull requests are welcome on [GitHub Issues](https://github.com/AlastairZeved/Gregorian-Mode/issues) — that is also the place for questions about how the skills or the fix procedure behave in a given agent.

 The contribution requirements follow from what the plugin is:

 - **Markdown only.** The plugin is prompt-level enforcement by design; do not add executable code, hooks, or build steps. `plugin.json` carries metadata, nothing more.
-- **Descriptions are triggers.** A new skill, command, or agent is only as good as its YAML frontmatter `description`, because that is what Claude Code reads to decide when to load it.
+- **Descriptions are triggers.** A new skill, command, or agent is only as good as its YAML frontmatter `description`, because that is what agents read to decide when to load it.
 Write descriptions that name their triggers concretely.
+- **Respect the packaging split.** Portable components (skills) live at the root; client-specific conveniences (commands, agents) live under `com.anthropic.claude/`.
+A new portable component goes under `skills/`; a Claude Code wrapper for it goes in the client namespace.
 - **The standard applies to the plugin's own output.** Changes to the skills, command, or agent should survive the same interrogation they enforce — name what conventional documentation pattern you are rejecting and what the change adds.

 ## License